wavded/www/content/post/callback-hell.md

 })
 ```

-1. Since Node core functionality isn’t "thunk"-aware, we make it so.
+1. Since Node core functionality isn't "thunk"-aware, we make it so.
 2. co takes a generator function which can be suspended at anytime using the `yield` keyword
 3. The generator function will suspend until `readdir` returns.
 The resulting value is assigned to the `files` variable.
 4. co can also handle arrays a set of parallel operations to perform.
 A result array with order maintained is assigned to `stats`.